Willy-Kimura/TrialMaker.Demo/README.md

 ## Activating premium licenses

-> ***Note:*** License Generator is packaged separately.
+> **Note:** License Generator is packaged separately.
 Please visit [this link](https://kutt.it/lcgen) to get your copy.

-TrialMaker includes an offline and powerful *License Generator* utility that lets you generate premium licenses for converting free-trial users to premium clients.
+TrialMaker includes an offline and powerful license generation utility that lets you generate premium licenses for converting free-trial users to premium clients.
 You can provide single device activations or multi-device activations, meaning that a client can either receive a single license for one device or a single license for multiple devices:

 ![trial-maker-demo](/Assets/Screenshots/trial-maker-license-generator.png)